EcoFreshKase/gene-zip/README.md

 6. Press 'Convert'

 ## **Roadmap**
-g-zip is still under development.
+gene-zip is still under development.
 I still have many things I want to add.
 Here is a list of things I want to add in the future:
 * File selection with via the windows explorer
 * improve the performance of easy-encode/easy-decode
 * more algorithms to convert between binary and dna